Wikipedia

 Under Edward, the first major statutes amending the common law were promulgated in Parliament:[69][29]

 The first Statute of Westminster required free elections without intimidation.
 This act was accompanied by the grant of a tax on England's wealthy wool trade—a half-mark (6s 8d) on each sack of wool exported.
-It became known as the magna et antiqua custuma (Latin: "great and ancient custom") and was granted to Edward and his heirs, becoming part of the Crown's permanent revenue until the 17th century.[68][69]
+It became known as the magna et antiqua custuma (Latin: 'great and ancient custom') and was granted to Edward and his heirs, becoming part of the Crown's permanent revenue until the 17th century.[70][71]

 Model Parliament

-This need for money led to what became known as the "Model Parliament" of November 1295.
+This need for money led to what became known as the Model Parliament of November 1295.
 In addition to magnates who were summoned individually, sheriffs were instructed to send two elected knights from each shire and two elected burgesses from each borough.
 The Commons had been summoned to earlier parliaments but only with power to consent to what the magnates decided.
-In the Model Parliament, the writ of summons invested shire knights and burgesses with power to provide both counsel and consent.[71]
+In the Model Parliament, the writ of summons invested shire knights and burgesses with power to provide both counsel and consent.[73]

 Crisis of 1297

 By 1296, the King's efforts to recover Gascony were creating resentment among the clergy, merchants, and magnates.
 At the Bury St Edmunds parliament in 1296, the lay magnates and Commons agreed to pay a tax on moveable property.
-The clergy refused citing the papal bull Clericis Laicos, which forbade secular rulers from taxing the church without papal permission.
-In January 1297, a convocation of the clergy met at St Paul's in London to consider the matter further but ultimately could find no way to pay the tax without violating the papal bull.[72]
+The clergy refused, citing the recent papal bull Clericis Laicos, forbidding secular rulers from taxing the church without papal permission.
+In January 1297, a convocation of the clergy met at St Paul's in London to consider the matter further but ultimately could find no way to pay the tax without violating the papal bull.[74]
 In retaliation, the King outlawed the clergy and confiscated clerical property on 30 January.
-On 10 February, Robert Winchelsey, archbishop of Canterbury, responded by excommunicating anyone acting against Clericis Laicos.[73]
-Most clergy paid a fine for the restoration of their property that was identical to the tax requested by the King.[72]
+On 10 February, Robert Winchelsey, archbishop of Canterbury, responded by excommunicating anyone acting against Clericis Laicos.[75]
+Most clergy paid a fine for the restoration of their property that was identical to the tax requested by the King.[74]

 At the Salisbury parliament of March 1297, Edward unveiled his plans for recovering Gascony.
-The English would mount a two front attack with the King leading an expedition to Flanders while other barons traveled to Gascony.
+The English would mount a two-front attack with the King leading an expedition to Flanders while other barons traveled to Gascony.
 This plan faced opposition from the most important noblemen—Roger Bigod, marshal and earl of Norfolk, and Humphrey Bohun, constable and earl of Hereford.
 Norfolk and Hereford argued that they owed the king military service in foreign lands but only if the king were present.
 Therefore, they would not go to Gascony unless the King went as well.
 Norfolk and Hereford were supported by around 30 barons, and the parliament ended without any decision.
-After the Salisbury parliament ended, Edward ordered the seizure of wool (see prise) and payment of a new maltolt.[74]
+After the Salisbury parliament ended, Edward ordered the seizure of wool (see prise) and payment of a new maltolt.[76]

 In July 1297, a writ declared that "the earls, barons, knights, and other laity of our realm" had granted a tax on moveables.
 In reality, this grant was not made by a parliament but by an informal gathering "standing around in [the king's] chamber".[77]
 Norfolk and Hereford drew up a list of grievances known as the Remonstrances, which criticized the king's demand for military service and heavy taxes.
 The maltolt and prises were particularly objectionable due to their arbitrary nature.[78]
 In August, Bigod and de Bohun arrived at the exchequer protesting that the irregular tax "was never granted by them or the community" and declared they would not pay it.[79]